 UC Davis Freshman Profile

 UC Davis students are incredibly diverse and come from a wide variety of backgrounds.
-33% of students are Asian/Pacific Islander; 25% are white/Caucasian; 21% are Hispanic/Latinx/Chicanx; 16% are international; 4% are African American; and 1% are Native American or Alaskan Native.
-Of all of these students, 44% are the first in their families to attend college—pretty amazing.
+33% of students are Asian/Pacific Islander; 25% are white/Caucasian; 21% are Hispanic/Latinx/Chicanx; 14% are international; 4% are African American; and 1% are Native American or Alaskan Native.

 Does UC Davis have a wait list?